ireneorichie/docs/serving/installing-logging-metrics-traces.md

      prometheus-system-1                   1/1       Running   0          2d
      ```

-1. When all pods are running, hit `CTRL+C` to exit the *watch* mode in the
+1. When all pods are running, hit `CTRL+C` in the terminal to exit the *watch*
-   terminal.
+   mode.

 #### Creating index patterns for visualization